 - Nature and degree of control by the employer.

-IRS 3 Prong Test (Darden Factors):
+IRS 3 Prong Test (Darden Factors)

-- Financial control over them (providing tools, uniforms, vehicle).
+- Financial control (providing tools, uniforms, vehicle).

 - Relationship of the parties.

 Regulations may vary from state to state, and your classification must include consideration of applicable state law—for instance, California’s ABC test is more demanding:

 - The employer must prove, without any doubt, that they do not exercise control over the worker’s ability to perform a certain task.